Take a Virtual Tour

 Scheduled Cesarean Births

 When you arrive, tell the admissions staff you are there for a scheduled procedure.
 You will be taken to your room, where you will remain for approximately two hours.
-During this time, the nurses will monitor the baby and check your vitals, and you will receive an epidural.
-Before the surgery, your support partner will be taken to change into scrubs.
-They may take a camera or cell phone into the operating room.
-You will be wheeled to the operating room and your partner will meet you there.
+During this time, the nurses will monitor the baby and check your vitals, and you will receive an epidural before being taken to the operating room.

 Baby’s First Examination